sethalves/snow2-client/README.md

 and untarred (and the tarball in /tmp will be removed).
 If the repository is a directory on the local file system, the package will be untarred from the tarball located in the repository's directory.
-If the repository is a local diretory and the --symlink option is invoked, the installed libraries will be symbolic links to the source files in the local repository.
+If the repository is a local directory and the --symlink option is used, the installed libraries will be symbolic links to the source files in the local repository.
 This can be useful when working on changes to a library.